 Accreditation.org provides links and descriptions of books directly related to engineering and computing program accreditation.

 Accreditation is essential to colleges and universities.
 Without it, they are unable to participate in federal student aid programs or confer legitimate degrees.
-In Accreditation on the Edge, Susan D.
+In Accreditation on the Edge, Susan D. Phillips and Kevin Kinser bring together the expertise of different stakeholders to illustrate the complexities of the accreditation system and to map the critical issues that must be navigated going forward.

 This book, a collection of case studies, is a good source for information on accreditation in Finland, France, Germany, Italy, the Netherlands, Spain, the United Kingdom, and Sweden as of 2006.